bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-11-01-how-to-have-sex.md

 categories: ['NEW RELEASES']
 tags: [Drama]
 metadata: 'UK/Greece/Belgium/France 2023, 144 mins<br> Director: Molly Manning Walker'
-pdf: '2023-10-31-shining.pdf'
+pdf: '2023-11-01-how-to-have-sex.pdf'
 ---

-_+ Q&A with director Molly Manning Walker and actor Mia McKenna-Bruce_
+_+ Q&A with director Molly Manning Walker and actor Mia McKenna-Bruce (Wednesday 1 November only)_

 Tara is 16 and heading to the Cretan coastal town of Malia with her best friends Skye and Em.
 They’ve finished their exams and are all set for a rites-of-passage holiday full of boozing, clubbing and hooking up.
 For Tara, the trip holds extra importance – she is desperate to lose her virginity before they head home.
 Staying in the apartment across from the girls is a group of lads.
 Amongst them, Tara identifies a couple of potential candidates… Manning Walker accurately captures the giddy freedom of a coming-of-age summer, and a very distinct British youth culture.
 However, among the buzz and nostalgia, she unpacks some the joys and horrors of the teenage-girl experience.
 Mia McKenna-Bruce (_The Dumping Ground_), is sensational as Tara, her facial expressions telling us all as Tara’s holiday becomes formative, but not in the way she wished for.
 **Kimberley Sheehan, Film and Events Programmer**